steveglowplunk/Blackboard-Downloader-Shell-Script/README.md

-# Blackboard Downloader for CUHK
+# Blackboard Downloader Shell Script
 ## Description
 A Linux Bash script that downloads files from courses on CUHK's Blackboard platform.
 Only works for CUHK's Blackboard platform.
 Requires some knowledge about Bash scripts to use.